spriebsch/ipc-2024/README.md

 # ipc-2024

-Sample code of IPC 2024 workshop "ElePHPantastic Code"
+Sample code of IPC 2024 workshop "ElePHPantastic Code".
+Not ready for production.